Govinda-Fichtner/MacbookSetup/README.md

 ### Testing Strategy

-The CI pipeline employs a focused testing strategy to efficiently validate the core functionality:
+The testing employs a focused strategy to efficiently validate the core functionality:

 #### What We Test